yvanlebras/scitizen/README.md

 ## General

+* main page
-* Add quotas per project, admin can increase plan
+* Add quotas per project, admin can increase plan, quotas are managed by plans in config
 * In my/ edit_project, use :with project_current binding instead of specific fields

 ## Items